Tomb Raider: Chronicles: Development and release

 Core Design, developers of Tomb Raider since its inception, had grown fatigued of the series after producing three games successively since completing the original game.
 The team had attempted killing off Lara in The Last Revelation, but Eidos insisted that the series continue.
 Core Design split into two teams; one new team worked on Tomb Raider: The Angel of Darkness for PlayStation 2, while a veteran team developed Chronicles.
 Most of the team from The Last Revelation returned to create Chronicles.
-Designer Andy Sandham, speaking in a 2016 retrospective on the Core Design Tomb Raider games, said that the staff created the game to earn a living rather than having any passion for it, deeming it as the worst title in his career.
-In a different interview, he called it the hardest Tomb Raider title he worked on.
+Designer Andy Sandham, speaking in 2016, said that the staff created the game to earn a living rather than having any passion for it, deeming it as the worst title in his career.
+He called it the hardest Tomb Raider title he worked on.
 Reportedly the lead animator had fun creating new death animations for Lara, as the team as a whole disliked the project.
-The full-motion video cutscenes were created by ExMachina, a French studio which had previously worked on a number of video game projects including Final Fantasy IX and Dark Earth, in addition to a series of SEAT commercials featuring Lara.
+The full-motion video cutscenes were created by ExMachina, a French studio which had previously worked on a number of video game projects including Dark Earth and Final Fantasy IX, in addition to a series of SEAT commercials featuring Lara.

-Each area was designed around a different gameplay theme; Rome emulated classic Tomb Raider platforming, Russia was focused on action and stealth elements, Ireland forced players to handle a version of Lara without weapons, and the fourth area brought more stealth elements and new elements such as a companion helping Lara remotely.
+Each area was designed around a different gameplay theme: Rome emulated classic Tomb Raider platforming, Russia was focused on action and stealth elements, Ireland was designed around having no weapons, and the fourth area brought more stealth and a remote companion helping Lara.
 Several level ideas were originally pitched for The Last Revelation before Jeremy Heath-Smith, the head of Core Design, insisted that the latter game focus on tomb-based environments.
 As with The Last Revelation, a separate tutorial area based in Lara's home was removed to reduce the workload.
-Several gameplay elements were expanded and refined, including new moves including the tightrope walk and refining the inventory UI.
-For the PC version, Core Design released the level building tools as a level editor on a second disc.
-This was done as Chronicles would be the last game using that generation of technology, and they wanted to allow fans the freedom to create levels of their own.
+Several gameplay elements were expanded, new moves were incorporated, and the inventory UI refined.
+For the Windows version, Core Design released the level building tools as a level editor on a second disc, as Chronicles would be the last game using that generation of technology, and they wanted to allow fans the freedom to create levels of their own.